paulskrzypczyk/qm-lecturenotes-new/02-momentum.md

 \inner{x}{\psi} = \psi(x).
 ```
 ````
-We can now uses these facts in an interesting way.
+We can now use these facts in an interesting way.
 We start again with a quantum state written in the form [](#e-general-state-momentum), but we now take the scalar product with $\ket{x}$, leading to
 ```{math}
 \inner{x}{\psi} &= \bra{x}\left(\infint \tilde{\psi}(p) \ket{p} dp \right),\\
 \psi(x) &= \infint \tilde{\psi}(p) \inner{x}{p}dp,\\